CI314X/social-network-analyzer/README.md

   * SECRET_KEY and WTF_CSRF_SECRET_KEY: some random strings.
   * ADMINS: your full name of mail box.
   * access_token: tokens for vk class (https://vkhost.github.io/).
 It is recommended to specify more than 2 tokens.
+  * telegram_token (optional): token for telegram bot.
+You have to create bot in telegram via BotFather and copy an authentication token (https://core.telegram.org/bots)

 4. Build docker:
 ```console